HOK (firm): Expansion and acquisitions

 HOK's first office outside the US opened in Hong Kong in 1984, and the second in London in 1987, a practice that would be expanded in 1995 by merging with the British architectural practice Cecil Denny Highton.

 The firm expanded into China in 2013, when it acquired the New York and Shanghai offices of hospitality design firm BBG-BBGM, creating one of the world's largest interior design firms, although BBG-BBGM's office in Washington, D.C., continues to operate as BBGM.
 By 2007, international work represented more than 40% of HOK's annual revenue.

-As of June 2024, HOK operates 26 offices across North America, Europe and Asia, including in Hong Kong, Beijing and Shanghai in China; Dubai in the Middle East; Mumbai, India; and Toronto, Canada, where it established its first offices in 1997 with the acquisition of Urbana Architects.
+As of July 2026, HOK operates 28 offices across North America, Europe, and Asia, including in Hong Kong, Beijing and Shanghai in China; Dubai in the Middle East; Mumbai, India; and Toronto, Canada, where it established its first offices in 1997 with the acquisition of Urbana Architects.

 Other domestic acquisitions include Caudill Rowlett Scott based in Houston, Texas, in November 1994, adding offices in Houston and Atlanta.
-The purchase of 360 Architecture in January 2015, a 200-person, Kansas City–based firm, gave the group capabilities in the design of stadiums, ballparks and arenas.
-That acquisition enabled HOK to launch a new global Sports, Recreation, and Entertainment design practice after the breakaway of Populous, and to open new offices in Kansas City and Columbus, Ohio.
-This return to the firm's tradition of stadium architecture was buoyed on May 15, 2015, when the firm announced a multi-year partnership with the United Soccer League (USL) in the US to lead a stadium development, design and standards initiative to help house all USL clubs in soccer-specific stadiums across North America by the end of the decade.
+The purchase of 360 Architecture in January 2015, a 200-person, Kansas City-based firm, gave the group additional capabilities in the design of stadiums, ballparks and arenas.
+That acquisition enabled HOK to launch a new global Sports, Recreation, and Entertainment design practice after the breakaway of Populous, and to open new offices in Kansas City and Columbus, Ohio (which has since closed).
+In May 2026, HOK acquired Rossetti Architects, a Detroit-based architecture firm.

+On May 15, 2015, the firm announced a multi-year partnership with the United Soccer League (USL) in the US to lead a stadium development, design, and standards initiative to help house all USL clubs in soccer-specific stadiums across North America by the end of the decade.

 Leadership

 In 2023, Eli Hoisington and Susan Klumpp Williams were appointed joint co-CEOs of HOK, the firm's youngest CEOs, and the first time it had appointed a woman.
-They succeeded Bill Hellmuth, founder George Hellmuth’s nephew, who was president of the firm from 2004 to 2016 and CEO from 2016 until his passing in 2023.
-Prior to Bill Hellmuth, Patrick MacLeamy served as HOK’s CEO from 2003 to 2016, and chairman since 2012.
-MacLeamy succeeded HOK Chairman Bill Valentine when he retired after 50 years with the firm.
+They succeeded Bill Hellmuth, founder George Hellmuth's nephew, who was president of the firm from 2004 to 2016 and CEO from 2016 until his passing in 2023.
+Prior to Bill Hellmuth, Patrick MacLeamy served as HOK's CEO from 2003 to 2016, and chairman since 2012.
+MacLeamy succeeded HOK chairman Bill Valentine when he retired after 50 years with the firm.